j19sch/j19sch.github.io/posts/2022/from-tension-to-agreement-with-sociocracy-30.md

 ## Driver
 A driver is

-> A person’s or a group's motive for responding to a specific situation.[^3]
+> A person's or a group's motive for responding to a specific situation.[^3]

 A simple way to [describe a driver](https://patterns.sociocracy30.org/describe-organizational-drivers.html) is to split it up into two parts: